 Dealing with a Deceased Estate in Scotland

-If the level of the deceased’s assets are insufficient to settle the level of outstanding debts, the estate is classed as insolvent and an executor has an obligation to place the estate into an insolvent position.
-This is completed with the assistance of an Approved Money Advisor, but more likely an Insolvency Practioner, helps complete this step.
+If the level of the assets is insufficient to settle the outstanding debts, the estate is classed as insolvent.
+An executor then has an obligation to place the estate into an insolvent position.
+An Approved Money Advisor, or more likely an Insolvency Practioner, helps complete this step.
 One of our team can act as your Approved Money Advisor if you require.

-In accordance with Section 14 (3) an executor, or anyone entitled to be appointed as an executor, can apply to the Accountant in Bankruptcy for the bankruptcy of the deceased estate.
-The application must be made no longer than 12 months following the day in which the executor knew, or ought to have known, that the estate was insolvent and likely to remain so.
+Under Section 14 (3), an executor or anyone entitled to be appointed as an executor can apply to the Accountant in Bankruptcy for the bankruptcy of the deceased estate.
+The application must be made no longer than 12 months after the day in which the executor knew, or ought to have known, that the estate was insolvent and likely to remain so.

-Wylie Bisset LLP are an experienced firm in dealing with deceased insolvent estates and can assist with the application and formal appointment as Trustee.
+We have experience in dealing with insolvent deceased estates.
+Our team can assist with the application and formal appointment as a Trustee.

-If you are an executor and conclude the estate in insolvent and would like an initial discussion about your position, please contact our Associate Director Paul McDougall.
+Are you the executor of an insolvent estate?
+For an initial discussion about your position, contact our in-house expert, Paul McDougall.